kevinchabreck/mongo-productivity-hook/README.md

 mongo-productivity-hook
 =======================

-A Git post-commit hook used to record commit meta-data, and analyze developer productivity.
+A Git post-commit hook used to record commit metadata, and analyze developer productivity.

 Author: Kevin Chabreck